cisocrgroup/Resources/manuals/profiler-manual.md

 configuration files to the language backend of the profiler web service.

-[^3langs]: currently there are language resources for German, Latin and Greek.
+[^3langs]: Currently there are language resources for German, Latin and Ancient Greek.

 ## Missing patterns file
 You can use the profiler even if you do not have any patterns